cmaloney/dcos-docs/_pages/framework_cleaner.md

 # Run the Script

 Enter the following as a marathon task (JSON Mode enabled).
-Replace the values passed to `-r`/`-p`/`-z` according to what needs to be cleaned up:
+Replace the values passed to `-r`/`-p`/`-z` according to what needs to be cleaned up.

     {
       "id": "janitor",